sergioB79/theForge/site/forge/content/forge/books/passed/discipline-and-punish.md

 SUBTITLE: The Quiet Machine That Learns Your Name

+INFO
+Explores how institutions quietly train bodies, behavior, and attention, long after visible punishment disappears.
+Reading feels like entering a machine that studies you back, charting your reflexes and concessions.
+Each concept is a tool, dismantling any fantasy that power is only violent, exceptional, or distant.
+You leave recognizing prisons, schools, hospitals, and offices as related factories for manufacturing compliant selves.

 A work for readers willing to be watched by the page, and to notice how quickly they begin cooperating with the watcher.

 🔥 WHAT MAKES IT FORGE MATERIAL?